Updated: May 7, 2025

 How to Find a Real Estate Agent in Lisbon

-Now that we know a bit more about the value of professional services in relation to real estate purchases in Lisbon, Portugal, here are a few tips to help you find a top real estate agent in Lisbon.
+Now that we know a bit more about the value of professional services in relation to real estate purchases in Lisbon, Portugal, here are a few tips to help you find a top real estate agent in the Portuguese capital.

 Identifying your real estate needs

-Gather data on neighborhoods and marketing trends and draft a project outline for your dream property purchase.
-Once you have exactly what you want and need in mind, it will be easier to choose which property professional suits you best.
+Once you know exactly what you want and need, it will be easier to choose which property professional suits you best.

 Searching for agents

-Today, most, if not all, companies have an online presence, and a quick search for “realtor in Lisbon Portugal” will provide you with an overview of your options.
+Today, most, if not all, companies have an online presence, and a quick search for “estate agents Lisbon” will provide you with an overview of your options.

 Evaluating potential agents